 Despite significant technological advances in 2023 (version three of ChatGPT and other open-source AI models, augmented and virtual reality, and so forth), one antiquated practice seems to persist - the use of paper documents.

-Over the last four decades, paper usage has actually grown by 40%.
+Over the last four decades, paper usage has grown by 400%.
 Paper documents prosper poor-quality scans, which necessitate difficult data extraction.
 Batch extracting data from PDFs is an essential task for businesses in most industries.
 There are three primary ways to extract PDF data: manual, OCR and AI-based data extraction.

 In this article, we’ll examine each approach’s merits and potential pitfalls using invoices as an example.
 Invoices are versatile documents with a strong use case - every year, over half a trillion invoices are circulated (of which only 10% are electronic).